-nonresidents of the United States" refers to deaths that occur in the United States of nonresident aliens. nationals residing abroad and residents of Puerto Rico, the Vargin Islands, Guam, and other territories of the United States.
+Tabulations for the United States and specified geographic areas in this report are by place of residence unless stated as by place of occurrence.
+Before 1970, resident mortality statistics for the United States included all deaths occurring in the United States, with deaths of "nonresidents of the United States" assigned to place of death.
+"Deaths of nonresidents of the United States" refers to deaths that occur in the United States of nonresident aliens, nationals residing abroad, and residents of Puerto Rico, the Virgin Islands, Guam, and other territories of the United States.
 Beginning with 1970, deaths of nonresidents of the United States are not included in tables by place of residence.

 Tables by place of occurrence, on the other hand, include deaths of both residents and nonresidents of the United States.
 Consequently, for each year beginning with 1970, the total number of deaths in the United States by place of occurrence was somewhat greater than the total by place of residence.
-For 1983 this difference amounted to 2,989 deaths.
+For 1984 this difference amounted to 2,935 deaths.
 Mortality statistics by place of occurrence are shown in tables 1-10, 1-18, 1-19, 1-28, 1-29, 3-1, 3-8, 8-1, and 8-7.